Build Management

 $ java -jar artifact/project.jar

-The JAR-file contains all class files from the build directory.
-The built JAR
+The JAR-file contains all class files of the project together with any files in

-may depend on external JARs, if the project, or one of its dependencies, depends
+project, or one of its dependencies, depends on JAR-files.

 Note: